RokoAB/Bluetooth-Low-Energy-communication/README.md

 The BLE sniffing logs are collected with Wireshark and Packet logger.

-Also used in parts of this project was the Nordic nrf52840 BLE sniffer dongle
+Also used in parts of this project was the Nordic nrf52840 BLE sniffer dongle.